STAT371 Bayesian Data Analysis

 Linked paper: STAT498: Special Topics

-STAT498 in 2020 will comprise the material from STAT371 plus an independent project.
-The project will take approximately 60 hours to complete, and will comprise background reading, developing an advanced Bayesian model, and putting it all together in a report.
-It will represent 10% of the overall grade, with the final grade determined by 5 Assignments (15%), Test (15%), Project (10%) and Exam (60%), or F = 0.15A + 0.15T + 0.10P + 0.60E
+STAT498 in 2021 will comprise the material from STAT371 plus an independent project and presentation.
+The project will take approximately 60 hours to complete, and will comprise background reading, developing an advanced Bayesian model, and putting it all together in a report and presentation.
+It will represent 10% of the overall grade, with the final grade determined by 5 Assignments (15%), Test (15%), Project (10%) and Exam (60%), or F = 0.15A + 0.15T + 0.10P + 0.60E.
+A minimum score of 50% on the project is required in order to pass the paper.

 Students must abide by the University’s Academic Integrity Policy